-- Blood type, DAT (Direct Antibody Test, or Coombs) - · CBC with manual differential, and reticulocyte count - · Electrolytes (to assess hydration and acidosis) - Thyroid studies (if prolonged or recurrent) - LFTs and GGT - G6PD transfer to a higher level of care.
+- Blood type, DAT (Direct Antibody Test, or Coombs) - · CBC with manual differential, and reticulocyte count - · Electrolytes (to assess hydration and acidosis) - Thyroid studies (if prolonged or recurrent) - LFTs and GGT - G6PD

 This guideline is designed for the general use of most patients but may need to be adapted to meet the special needs of a specific patient as determined by the medical practitioner.
 Approved by MSEC 4/6/21.
 Click here to see the supplemental resources for this guideline.
 If comments about this guideline, please contact Amy\Carson-Strnad@ykhc.org.